-Sexual assault is a pervasive issue in India, with one woman reporting a rape every 15 minutes (Reuters, 9 January 2020).
-Women from lower castes and tribes are especially vulnerable; outrage was recently renewed in the light of two separately reported gang rapes of Dalit women, both of which led to their deaths (CBS, 1 October, 2020).
-As noted by Human Rights Watch, a culture of victim-blaming remains prevalent and women face several obstacles in reporting crimes, including a lack of victim protection laws (Human Rights Watch, India: Events of 2018).
-Trafficking is also an endemic issue (US State Department, Trafficking in Persons Report, June 2020, p.19).
+Sexual assault is a pervasive issue in India, with the rape of a woman being reported every 15 minutes (Reuters, 9 January 2020).
+Women from lower castes and tribes are especially vulnerable (as exemplified by the rape and death of Dalit women in 2020 (CBS, 1 October, 2020)).
+As noted by Human Rights Watch, a culture of victim-blaming remains prevalent and women face several obstacles in reporting crimes, including a lack of victim protection laws (HRW 2022 country chapter).
+Trafficking is also an endemic issue (US State Department, Trafficking in Persons Report, June 2022, p.279).
 Debt bondage traps entire families in forced labor, and many men, women and children are caught up in networks of human trafficking.
-Pre-adulthood, more boys are affected.
+Preadulthood, more boys are affected.
 Post-adulthood, more women are affected (Asia Times, 6 February 2020).

-Violent and lethal attacks by radical Hindu groups have focused heavily on Christian leaders and pastors, the majority of whom are men (Open Doors UK, 2019, "We're Indians Too").
+Violent and lethal attacks by radical Hindu groups have focused heavily on Christian leaders and pastors, the majority of whom are men (Open Doors International 2019 report "We're Indians Too"; Christian Persecution, 9 July 2021).